Ovid/template-tiny-strict/README.md

     The following variables were passed to the template but unused: 'name'
     ```

+- `name`

+    Accepts a string as the "name" of the template.
+Errors will be reported with
+    this name.
+Make it easier to track down the errant template if you are
+    generating plenty of them.

-As a convenience, all errors are gathered and reported at once.
+All errors are gathered and reported at once.

 **Note**: what follows is the remainder of the original POD.